abhinav-v-r/Eco-Travel-Planner/README.md

    ```
    GOOGLE_API_KEY=your_actual_api_key_here
    ```
-3. **Note:** The `.gitignore` file is already configured to ensure your `.env` file is never uploaded to GitHub.

 ### Step 4: Run the Application

 ```bash
 streamlit run app.py
 ```

-The app will open in your browser at `http://localhost:8501`
+The app will open in your browser at `http://localhost:0000`

 ## 🎮 How to Use